ameyer-eng/chemical-reaction-predictor/README.md

 # chem_stuph_w_node

-## the "Google" for chemical reactions
+## Predict chemical reactions

-Type in chemicals(using their actual chemical names...copper sulfate...etc) to see the predicted reaction
+### Type in chemicals to see the predicted reaction.
+Actual chemical names (iron(II) sulfate...barium nitrate...etc) must be used.
+I have not added support for bad spelling or common names such as baking soda or vinegar.

 ## Learning node and express

-Part of code for this is from Ch 4 of "Node.js Web Development" 5th Edition by David Herron

-The other part of the code I made up from a chemical solubility table and some basic logic.
+This is a project I am working on to learn node.js and express with handlebars view engine.